Paducah River Work Injury Attorneys

 Many river workers believe that if they are hurt on the job, they have a workers’ compensation claim.
 In reality, these cases fall under a completely different set of laws than state-based workers’ compensation claims.
 Most injured river workers will have claims under the Jones Act.
 In some cases, the Longshore and Harbor Workers’ Compensation Act (LHWCA) will apply.
 When a third party caused the injuries, a maritime tort claim may also be appropriate.

-Handling river work injury cases in partnership with attorney L. Jeff Bloomfield as Bloomfield & Katz, we have helped many river workers nationwide get the benefits to move forward.
+In deciding which lawyer to hire, interview the lawyer and ask for specific case examples to make sure the lawyer you are talking to is truly a river injury lawyer.
+Handling river work injury cases, we have helped many river workers nationwide get the benefits to move forward with their lives.
 We have experience and skill specific to these matters, so you can be confident that nothing will be overlooked, and you will get the strong legal representation you deserve.

 - Ship collision injuries